byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<rehrar>** it's beyond huge
 **\<Diffusive>** Pump it baby
 **\<rehrar>** earth shattering
-**\<sgp\_>** Monero Marketing is rebranding.
+**\<sgp\_>** ByteRub Marketing is rebranding.
 We feel that marketing doesn’t explain what our mission is.
-Thus, /r/MoneroMarketing will be migrating to /r/MoneroCommunity.
+Thus, /r/ByteRubMarketing will be migrating to /r/ByteRubCommunity.
 **\<antw081>** .MAJOR
 **\<serhack>** oh
 **\<unknownids>** lol.